jkazimierczak/latex-devcontainer/README.md

 Once SSH agent forwarding is enabled, on the host add your key to the agent with `ssh-add <path_to_key>`, then verify the key is added with `ssh-add -l`.
 Once key is present in the agent, start your Dev Container.
 You can also verify that the key is accessible from within the container, again with `ssh-add -l`.

 The Dev Container's `Dockerfile` also includes [Git LFS](https://git-lfs.com/) for storing images/other non-text files more efficiently.
 Refer to said Git LFS page to learn more and configure it accordingly (it's easy and takes a minute).
-It's already configured for `*.png` (see `.gitattributes`).
+It's already configured for `*.jpg` and `*.png` (see `.gitattributes`).

 ---